-The first of a new occasional series of blog posts by Rebecca Horn, a freelance international development worker.
+The first of a new occasional series of blog posts by Rebecca Horn, a freelance international humanitarian worker.
 Here she introduces her work - in future posts she will share her experience of working in areas of conflict and disaster around the world:

 Hi – I’m Rebecca, Reb to my friends, and I’ve been a member of St Bride’s for almost three years.
 Although the number of Sundays I’ve actually been at St Bride’s must add up to the equivalent of less than a year, because I spend at least half my time working in humanitarian emergency situations.